Skyvell/xledger-syncronizer/README.md

 ## Overview

 Data Ductus is migrating from Brilliant to Xledger as a business system.
 The data stored with Xledger is needed for internal business analytics.
-This app will fetch the nessesary business data from Xledger's Graphql API, and write the data to a Data Lake as .parquet files.
+This app will fetch the nessesary business data from Xledger's Graphql API, and write the data to a Datalake as .parquet files.
 This raw-data will be be transformed and loaded into a structure more suitable for business analytics, but that is not in the scope of this application.
 The scope of this application is to produce and keep the raw-data syncronized in the Datalake.
+The application is build on azure serverless infrastructure.

 ## Features